Kommilfoo

 Book Kommilfoo Before the Word Gets Out Further

-Seats at Kommilfoo are finite, the room is small, and the Michelin star it has held consecutively through 2024 and 2025 means competition for tables only moves in one direction.
+Seats at Kommilfoo are finite, the room is small, the Michelin star it has held consecutively through 2024 and 2025 means competition for tables only moves in one direction.
 If you have been once and are weighing a return, book now rather than later.
 This is not a restaurant that gets easier to access with time.

 What Kommilfoo Is

 Kommilfoo sits on Vlaamsekaai 17 in Antwerp's southern canal district, a neighbourhood that has quietly accumulated serious dining over the past decade.
-Chef Olivier de Vinck runs a creative French kitchen here, and the through-line of his cooking is classical technique applied with enough contemporary instinct to keep the menu from feeling like a period piece.
-The Opinionated About Dining ranking for 2025 places it at #624 in Europe, which, given the density of competition across France, Italy, and Spain in that list, is a meaningful position for an Antwerp address at the €€€ price point.
+Chef Olivier de Vinck runs a creative French kitchen here, the through-line of his cooking is classical technique applied with enough contemporary instinct to keep the menu from feeling like a period piece.
+The Opinionated About Dining ranking for 2025 places it at #624 in Europe, which, given the density of competition across France, Italy, Spain in that list, is a meaningful position for an Antwerp address at the €€€ price point.

 That price point matters.
 Kommilfoo operates at €€€, a full tier below most of the Michelin-starred competition in the city.
 You are not paying Hertog Jan prices here.
 For a diner returning for the second or third time, this is the clearest reason to keep coming back: the quality-to-cost ratio holds up across visits in a way that higher-priced rooms rarely sustain once the novelty wears off.